 Harold Frost’s ideas transformed the face of skeletal biology and orthopedic science and he is regarded by many as being the most influential theoretician in skeletal biology of the 20th century.
 Harold Frost developed the process of quantitative bone histomorphometry, discovered the intermediary organization of bone and shed theoretical insights into the adaptation of bone to mechanical forces and hormones.
 In addition to Harold Frost's many scientific accomplishments, he was an active participant in the ORS International Musculoskeletal Biology Workshop at Sun Valley, an annual meeting that emphasizes interaction between young investigators and senior investigators.
 The young investigator awards were named in honor of ASBMR member and long-time meeting participant Harold M. Frost, a mentor to many whose contributions to skeletal biology and metabolic bone disease have had a profound impact on the field.

-- Applicants must be a Young Investigator with no more than 2 years as an Assistant Professor as of September 1, 2018.
+- Must have no more than 2 years experience as an Assistant Professor.

-Abstracts are 1 page with figures and references included in the abstract.
+Abstracts are 1-3 pages with figures and references included in the abstract.
 Please follow the instructions on the Abstract Template when creating an abstract.